icinganalysis/icinganalysis.github.io/content/messinger.md

 Messinger made a presentation at the [1969 Aircraft Ice Protection Symposium]({filename}1969 Aircraft Ice Protection Report of Symposium.md).

-Messinger taught workshops on aircraft icing at the University of Michigan.
+Messinger taught a session in the University of Michigan Airplane Icing Information Course [^11] in 1953.
-I saw material from them them many years ago, but I do not have a copy and I have not found it online.
+It is only available in print (I was able to read a copy through inter-library loan).

 ##Notes: